mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 - Observes and evolves the connective tissue between project and program

 ### 🌐 Organizational Owner
-- Qualification requires program Black Belt with scope and appointment being considered on a case-by-case basis
+- Qualification and scoping will be considered on a case by case basis
 - Responsible for managing provisional access (elevation and removal) to facilitate feature deployment
 - Oversees the broader digital ecosystem (domain, branding, analytics)
 - Demonstrates and enrolls through various social, personal and professional circles